MediaX-SJTU/MediaX/content/authors/ChenXin Zhu/_index.md

 ---
 # Display name
-title: 朱宸昕
+title: ChenXin Zhu

 # Full Name (for SEO)
-first_name: Chen Xin
+first_name: ChenXin
 last_name: Zhu

 # Is this the primary user of the site?